erhenry88/Emily-Henry-s-Portfolio/README.md

 - A C++ example of a binary search tree.

 Final Project Prolog Quicksort
--A Prolog language version of the sorting method quicksort.
+- A Prolog language version of the quicksort method.

 Module 8 Final Project
 - Python pandas progam
 - takes a csv file of weather data and formats as well as gathers statistics about the weather data.

+UnitTest.cs
+-A simple unit test that checks item inventory.